heinc1010/BAMixChecker/README.md

-MuBaMer:
+<span style="color:blue"> BAMixChecker:
-Rapid and easy-to-use Multiple Bam files identifier to detect a pair of samples from each individual.
+A fast and efficient tool for sample matching checkup .text</span>
 =================================================================================

-MuBaMer is a rapid and easy-to-use multiple bam files identifier to detect a pair of samples from each individual.
+BAMixChecker is a fast and easy-to-use multiple bam files match tool to detect a pair of samples from each individual.

-It’s simple and fast but robust to detect a pair of bam files from same individual with WES, Targeted sequencing dataset.
+It’s simple and fast but robust to detect a pair of bam files from same individual with WES, RNA, Targeted sequencing dataset.

-And the user can catch the information of swapped or unpaired pairs information as well as the matched pairs information at a glance.
+And the user can catch the information of mismatched sample information as well as the matched sample information at a glance.